facebook pixel Skip to Main Content

 When can I apply for the Nursing Program?

-The Traditional Bachelor of Science in Nursing (BSN) program application is available and submitted during the spring semester for admission in the following fall semester and during the fall semester for admission into the following spring semester.
-The Accelerated BSN program application is available and submitted during the spring semester for admittance in the following summer semester.
-The BS Completion program application is available Fall, Spring, and Summer for admission the following semester.
-For more details, please see the individual program web pages on School of Nursing website at isu.edu/nursing.
+The Traditional Bachelor of Science in Nursing (BSN) program application is open in the fall and spring for admission the following semester.
+The Accelerated BSN program application is available annually from mid-November through mid-February for summer admission.
+The BS Completion program application is available in the fall, spring, and summer for admission in the following semester.
+For more details, please see the individual program web pages on the School of Nursing website at isu.edu/nursing.

 Where can I find the Nursing Program application?

-For the BSN program application, you need to meet with an Academic Advisor to determine your eligibility for the nursing application.
-If you are eligible to apply, the Advisor will give you access to the application and the application can be found in ISU Community Moodle.
+For all BSN program applications, you must meet with an Academic Advisor to determine your eligibility for the nursing application.
+If you are eligible to apply, the Advisor will give you access to the application.

 What are the application requirements for the BSN program?